William Elton: Australia

 Though a relative unknown in Britain, he became a great favorite in Australia, and attracted good houses wherever he appeared.

-Elton was known for playing Lurcher to Alice Barnett's Mrs Privett in Dorothy, Jack Point in The Yeomen of the Guard, Old Macclesfield in E. G. Lankester's The Guv'nor, Bob Acres in The Rivals, Tony Lumpkin in She Stoops to Conquer, and Ulysses Tinkler in Arthur Shirley's As Large as Life.
+Elton was known for playing Lurcher opposite Alice Barnett's Mrs Privett in Dorothy, Jack Point in The Yeomen of the Guard, Old Macclesfield in E. G. Lankester's The Guv'nor, Bob Acres in The Rivals, Tony Lumpkin in She Stoops to Conquer, and Ulysses Tinkler in Arthur Shirley's As Large as Life.

 He was a keen sportsman, and rode with the Adelaide Hunt Club whenever he was playing in that city.
-He returned to England in 1892, and George Lauri was soon acknowledged his most fitting successor in comedy roles in Australia.
+He returned to England in 1892.

 Last years

-Elton joined the D'Oyly Carte Opera Company in 1897, and played two seasons with them.
+Elton joined the D'Oyly Carte Opera Company in 1897 and played two seasons with them.

-He had plans to retire to Australia, but were never followed up.
+He had plans to retire to Australia, but never followed up.
 In later years he suffered greatly from a cancerous tumor, for which he underwent surgery in New York.

 He died at Blackheath, Kent, aged 55.
 Another authority, which otherwise largely echoes the D'Oyly Carte history, has him dying at his home on Manor Road, Brockley.